A New Study On Walrus DNA Provides A Clue About The Demise Of Erik The Red’s Norse Colony In Greenland

-One of the most famous Norse Vikings, Erik the Red, has always provided a mystery to historians.
+One of the most famous Norse Vikings, Erik the Red has always provided a mystery to historians.
 Erik the Red is believed to have been the one who established Norse settlements in Greenland.
 The Greenland settlers were known to have thrived — and then disappeared completely — leaving historians wondering what happened to them.
 Now, with new research into the DNA of ancient walrus tusks, there might be an answer.

 According to Phys.org, Erik the Red was “exiled for murder in the late 10th century” and this is why he fled to Greenland, establishing a colony there which flourished until the 15th century.
 There have been various theories as to why this colony disappeared, including a change in climate and failing farming techniques.